jldec/jsx-stream/README.md

 This implementation performs streaming once during the initial page load, resulting in chunks arriving as part of the main document HTML.
 It also makes the stream available as a `getStream()` server function, which can be fetched on demand from the client.

+The initial page load streaming does not work as expected in Safari - the page is only rendered at the end of the stream.
+See [1](https://github.com/vercel/next.js/issues/51033), [2](https://github.com/vercel/next.js/issues/52444), [3](https://bugs.webkit.org/show_bug.cgi?id=252413).

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 For the RedwoodSDK version see [rwsdk-jsx-stream](https://github.com/jldec/rwsdk-jsx-stream).